Google pulls games apps with AdultSwine malware hidden inside

+Google removed roughly 60 apps that contained hidden pornographic malware from its Play Store after a security research company found the bug in games, many of which were aimed intended for kids.

-Researchers at security company Check Point Software Technologies on Friday found pornographic malware hiding inside about 60 games apps, many of which were intended for kids.
-The malware, dubbed AdultSwine, displayed pornographic images that looked like ads but were actually designed to prompt users to download fake security software and, getting users to click on links they then have to pay for.
+Check Point Software Technologies, a security researcher, found the malware on Friday.
+Dubbed AdultSwine, the malware displayed pornographic images that looked like advertising and was designed to prompt users to download fake security software.
+The users were then encouraged to click on other links they would have to pay for.

-The apps so far had been downloaded between 3 million and 7 million times, the researchers said, citing Google Play's data.

 "We've removed the apps from Play, disabled the developers' accounts, and will continue to show strong warnings to anyone that has installed them," Google said in an emailed statement.
 "We appreciate Check Point's work to help keep users safe."
-Google was keen to add that the issue doesn't exploit vulnerabilities in Android security, and that users' devices weren't affected.
+Google added that the issue doesn't exploit vulnerabilities in its Android security, and that users' devices weren't affected.

+The affected apps have so far been downloaded between 3 million and 7 million times, the researchers said, citing Google Play data.

-Along with encouraging users to download scareware and pay for premium services, AdultSwine also stole users' credentials, according to Check Point.
+Along with encouraging users to download scareware and pay for premium services, AdultSwine also stole user credentials, according to Check Point.

-It does this by contacting the developers' Command and Control server once the app has been downloaded, sends data about the infected device and gets back instructions on what to do next.
-That includes displaying the bogus ads, scaring users to insecurity fake security apps and charging victims for services they didn't request or receive.
+It did this by contacting the developers' Command and Control server once the app was downloaded, sending data about the infected device and receiving instructions on what to do next.
+The instructions include displaying the bogus ads, scaring users to install fake security apps and charging victims for services they didn't request or receive.

 Affected apps include Five Nights Survival Craft, with between 1 million and 5 million downloads, and Mcqueen Car Racing Game, which has been downloaded at least 500,000 times.
 A full list of apps can be found here.